 In the environment of abundance, it will be sharing, not access to what is in shortage, which starts defining individual rank and status.
 A new type of economy (pay only if you like) and society will emerge.
 The infrastructure of this society and this economy will be based not on the distribution of what is in shortage but on services that allow people to share for the sake of better socialization.
 Contribution, not consumption, will be the measure of social standing.
 Those providing better services for sharing and contribution will win the markets and elections in the society of abundance.

 Abundance is hard to achieve in the material world.
 We see the examples of sharing-based communities only in a few isolated regions or cultural groups.

 But abundance, namely the abundance of content, has overwhelmingly been achieved on the Internet.

-Here is from what the business model of future media will arise.
-It will be based on networking and sharing services and also on the services of temporal compression – navigation, curation, aggregation, etc.
+Here is where the business model of future media will arise.
+It will be based on networking and sharing services, as well as services related to temporal compression such as navigation, curation, aggregation, etc.

 Author of Human as media.
 The emancipation of authorship – available on Amazon